-For Dydd Miwsig Cymru (that’s Welsh Language Music Day - celebrated on 9 February), DJ Gareth Potter has thumbed through his racks to curate a special playlist of hits, highlights and rare beats from the past six decades, creating the perfect companion to your Wales Way adventure.
+For Dydd Miwsig Cymru (that’s Welsh Language Music Day - celebrated in February every year), DJ Gareth Potter has thumbed through his racks to curate a special playlist of hits, highlights and rare beats from the past six decades, creating the perfect companion to your Wales Way adventure.

 Our music as diverse as the landscape you’ll drive through as you listen.
 Here’s five of Gareth’s picks not to skip from the 30 song playlist.
-You can stream the #DyddMiwsigCymru Wales Way playlist on Spotify, iTunes, Deezer and YouTube.
+You can stream the #DyddMiwsigCymru Wales Way playlist on iTunes and YouTube.

 Gyrru, Gyrru, Gyrru - Gruff Rhys